grpc/proposal/L58-python-async-api.md

 We should compare the cost of manual refactoring and wrapper when we want to reuse the existing test cases.

+## Other Official Packages

+Besides `grpcio` package, currently gRPC Python also own:

+* `grpcio-tools` (no service)
+* `grpcio-testing`
+* `grpcio-reflection`
+* `grpcio-health-checking`
+* `grpcio-channelz`
+* `grpcio-status` (no service)

+Apart from `grpcio-tools` and `grpcio-status`, all other packages have at least one gRPC service implementation.
+They will also require migration to adopt `asyncio`.
+This design doc propose to keep their current API untouched, and add new sets of async APIs.

+## Flow Control Enforcement

+To propagate HTTP/2 flow control push back, the new async API needs to aware of the flow control mechanism.
+Most complex logic is handled in C-Core, except there is a single rule the wrapper layer needs to follow: there can only be one outstanding read/write operation on each call.

+It means if the application fires two write in parallel, one of them have to wait until the other one finishes.
+Also, that rule doesn't prohibit reading and writing at the same time.

+So, even if all the read/write is asynchronous in `asyncio`, we will have to either enforce the rule ourselves by adding locks in our implementation.
+Or we can pass down the synchronization responsibility to our users.

+## Concrete Class Instead of Interfaces

+Interface is a design pattern that defines the contract of an entity that allows different implementation to work seamlessly in a system.
+In the past, gRPC Python has been using metaclass based Python interface pattern.
+It works just like interface in Golang and Java, except the error is generated in runtime instead of compile time.

+If the gRPC Python has multiple implementation for a single interface, the use of the design pattern provides productivity in unifying their behavior.
+However, almost non interfaces has second implementation, even if they do, they are depends directly on our concrete implementation, which should be considered as inheritance than "implements".

+Also, in the past, dependents of gRPC Python have observed several failure caused by the interface.
+The interface constraints our ability to add experimental API.
+Once we change even slightly with interfaces, the downstream implementations are likely to break.

+Since this is a new opportunity for us to re-design, we need to think cautiously about how do we empower our users to extend our classes.
+For majority of cases, we are providing the only implementation for the interface, and we should convert them into concrete classes.

+On the other hand, there are actually one valid use case that we should keep abstract class -- interceptors.
+To be more specific, the following interfaces will remain the same:

+* grpc.ServerInterceptor
+* grpc.UnaryUnaryClientInterceptor
+* grpc.UnaryStreamClientInterceptor
+* grpc.StreamUnaryClientInterceptor
+* grpc.StreamStreamClientInterceptor

 ## Rationale